 2. Email Overload

 In addition to phone calls, text messages, group chats, social networks, and internal meetings, an average person can receive as many as 120 emails every day.
-This communication overload often results in important information being lost, deleted, forgotten, or ignored.
+This Email overload is bad for communication often results in important information being lost, deleted, forgotten, or ignored.
 Employees are easily frustrated by overloaded inboxes.
 Reading through emails on a Monday morning shouldn't feel like a climb up Mount Everest in December.